 The world lost a very special person on September 30, 2017.
-Nate Flanagan, a beloved son, brother, grandson, uncle and friend lost his life to suicide at the age of 27.
+The beloved son of Clint and Debbie Burnette, was also a brother, grandson, uncle and friend and tragically lost his life to suicide at the age of 27.

-A new project called Nate's Way has been created in his honor.
+Nate's Way has been created in his honor by those who loved him.

 Nate was very passionate about caring for people in need, and had recently met a homeless man with whom he developed a very special friendship.

-Nate's family, friends, and community will be feeding the homeless in Civic Center Park (meet at the Voorhies Memorial on the corner of Bannock and Colfax) on the 9th of every month.
+Nate's family, friends, and community feed the homeless in Civic Center Park on the 9th of every month (meet at the Voorhies Memorial on the corner of Bannock and Colfax).

 Soon, Nate's Way will also include education about depression, suicide, acceptance, and the deep and lasting impact of not feeling accepted.
 There will be many opportunities to be involved in this meaningful and impactful project as we move forward.